oniani/frames/README.md

 main = do
     printName        fromSample  -- Pretty-printing the name
     printHeader      fromSample  -- Pretty-printing the header
-    printRow 1       fromSample  -- Pretty-printing the row by id printRows        fromSample  -- Pretty-printing all the rows printColumn "C4" fromSample  -- Pretty-printing the column C4 printColumns     fromSample  -- Pretty-printing all the columns
+    printRow 1       fromSample  -- Pretty-printing the row by index printRows        fromSample  -- Pretty-printing all the rows printColumn "C4" fromSample  -- Pretty-printing the column C4 printColumns     fromSample  -- Pretty-printing all the columns